 Admission to the PhD program occurs in the fall.
 The application deadline is December 15.
 Applications are available beginning each July.

 The School of Graduate Studies in the Health Sciences at the University of Mississippi Medical Center offers graduate education leading to the PhD in nursing.
 Please note: Students wishing to apply to the PhD in Nursing program must apply to the School of Graduate Studies in the Health Sciences, and not the School of Nursing.
-Please click here to apply to the PhD In Nursing program, and make sure to select "School of Graduate Studies in the Health Sciences" in the drop-down box on the application, then select "PhD in Nursing."
+Please apply to the PhD In Nursing program, and make sure to select "School of Graduate Studies in the Health Sciences" in the drop-down box on the application, then select "PhD in Nursing."
 In addition, visit the School of Graduate Studies in the Health Sciences website.

 Yes, the PhD in Nursing program requires a dissertation, which demonstrates original research.
 With support of a dissertation committee, each student designs, implements, analyzes and evaluates notable scientific research.